NGonline/Notes/Linux.md

 ## tr
 - Translate or delete characters: `tr -d 'x'` delete all x, `tr '\n' ' '` replace all `'\n'` with `' ' `
+- `-s SET` squeezes repeats: replace each input sequence of a repeated character that is in SET into a single occurrence.

 ## w
 - Show who is logged on and what they are doing.